 The Conceptual Design Review phase for the 7000 (7K) Series railcars was completed on January 31, 2011 and the program moved into the Preliminary Design Review (PDR) phase.
 All PDRs were completed on March 16, 2012, more than eleven months past the original baseline schedule date of March 30, 2011.
 At the 7K Monthly Progress Review meeting held on January 10, 2013, Kawasaki reported that it still anticipates that the Final Design Review (FDR) phase will be completed on February 28, 2013 compared to the mitigation schedule completion date of March 22, 2012; this represents a 343 calendar day delay.
+At the February 14, 2013 PMOC 7K Update Meeting, WMATA indicated that Kawasaki expected to complete its submission of revised CDRLs by February 15, 2013, and that the completion of the FDRs is on track for a February 28, 2013 completion.
 In order to mitigate the delay in the FDR process, Kawasaki has been performing work on the prototype railcars in Japan at risk pending completion of the FDRs.

 As noted in the schedule table below, the actual completion date of the A-Car mock-up was April 24, 2012, forty-six calendar days beyond the mitigation schedule completion date.
 Master Test Plan, Revision B was submitted for review on May 29, 2012 and the Test Master Plan was approved on July 19, 2012.
 As noted above, the completion of Final Design Reviews is now anticipated to be on February 28, 2013 which is 343 calendar days beyond the mitigation schedule.
 The Carbody/Truck First Article Inspection Approval was completed on December 25, 2012, which was 117 calendar days behind schedule.
-The final assembly of the prototype cars is now anticipated on January 18, 2013 which is ten calendar days behind the mitigation schedule.
+The final assembly of the prototype cars is now anticipated on March 15, 2013 which is 56 calendar days behind the mitigation schedule.